lkcozy/weekly/docs/2024/issue-232.md

 3. Being in a bad mood is not a license to be unkind.
 Being sensitive is not a n excuse for being abusive.
 Respect is a social responsibility.
 Treating it as optional reveals a lack of concern for others.
 A mark of character is maintaining civility when things don't go your way.

 4. I find that I need to have the intention about writing before I can find something worthy of writing.
 Sometimes to satisfy my one-post-per-week goal, I say 'OK, fine, this topic is not interesting, but I can attempt to write some thing about it'.
 And I am surprised to find a fount of interesting things about that topic when I start to write.
 Many posts that I would not have written without this weekly goal turned out to be very insightful.
-I don't know what I think about something till I write about it: Writing is nature's way of teeling you how sloppy you thinking it.--[Why I Blog](https://muratbuffalo.blogspot.com/2024/03/why-i-blog.html)
+I don't know what I think about something till I write about it: Writing is nature's way of feeling you how sloppy you thinking it.--[Why I Blog](https://muratbuffalo.blogspot.com/2024/03/why-i-blog.html)

 ## Review